Hancock's third-quarter 2014 operating earnings outpaced the Zacks

-management are likely to enhance investors' confidence in the
+expected to boost investors' confidence in the stock.
+Nonetheless,

-stock.
-However, a still low interest rate environment and increased
+persistent low interest rate environment along with increased

-regulations are likely to dent the company's performance in the
+regulatory burden are likely to strain performance in the near

 Based in Gulfport, MS, Hancock Holding Company is a bank holding